ApryseSDK/pdftron-react-native/README.md

 ```

 ##### selectAnnotation
-Select the specified annotation in the current document.
+Selects the specified annotation in the current document.

 Parameters: